 MassDEP Wetlands Protection Regulations means 310 CMR 10.00 et seq., as amended.

-s.”
+Mitigation means ---…..
+Natural propogationpropagation of native species via seed or root structures from nearby trees or plantspropagation may be considered as allowable mitigation.
+“All mitigation plantings of woody species shall be protected from herbivory by browsing mammals.”
 (DH)

+Municipal Separate Storm Sewer System means the system of conveyances designed or used for collecting or conveying stormwater, including any road with a drainage system, street, gutter, curb, inlet, piped storm drain, pumping facility, retention or detention basin, natural or man-made or altered Drainage Channel, reservoir, and other drainage structure that together comprise the storm drainage system owned or operated by the Town.

 Notice of Intent or Application for Permit means the written notice filed with the Committee by any person intending to remove, fill, dredge, build upon, or alter any Bylaw Resource Area.

 Obstruction or Objects in water mean, but are not limited to, dams, weirs, sluice gates, docks, bulkheads, pilings, slips, floats, or cofferdams.